thomcc/ld23/README.md

-# ld23

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!

-## Usage

-FIXME
+# Crashed on Minutiae Prime

+My entry to the Ludum Dare 23 Jam, follow the theme of "Tiny World".

+Written in ClojureScript, and made in 72 hours.
+It's not really a good example of idiomatic ClojureScript code, but it seems to work fairly well.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Thom Chiovoloni

 Distributed under the Eclipse Public License, the same as Clojure.